-So, you just started your self service desk.
-That should be the perfect solution to help your service department increase customer satisfaction and lower costs at the same time.
-However, for that to happen it's obviously important that your employees use it and continue to use it.
-The key to get your employees to use your self service portal lies in communication.
+So you're just about to launch a Self-Service Portal.
+That should be the perfect solution to help your service department improve the customer experience and lower costs at the same time.
+However, for that to happen it's obviously important that your customers use it - and continue to use it.
+And the key to making that happen is communication.

 1. Take communication into account during implementation